 In relation to disagreement resolution services, the Code states local authorities should:

-“establish protocols and mechanisms for referring parents and young people to disagreement resolution and, where necessary, provide advocacy support to help them take part“
+[…] establish protocols and mechanisms for referring parents and young people to disagreement resolution and, where necessary, provide advocacy support to help them take part.
+(Paragraph 11.11)

-“help prepare the child if they are attending [a child protection conference] or making representations through a third party to the conference.
+Where there are concerns that a child or young person has suffered significant harm, or is likely to suffer significant harm, social workers should “help prepare the child if they are attending [a child protection conference] or making representations through a third party to the conference.
 Give information about advocacy agencies and explain that the family may bring an advocate, friend or supporter.”
+(Page 45)

 Where a child may need continuing care and support in adulthood

-- Is the subject of a (transition) needs assessment (when they don’t have anyone else independent and appropriate to assist them).
+- Is the subject of a (transition*) needs assessment (when they don’t have anyone else independent and appropriate to assist them); or

 - Is the subject of a young carer’s assessment (when they don’t have anyone else independent and appropriate to assist them).